jmcdo29/nest-commander/CONTRIBUTING.md

 ### Making changes

 Generally changes and improvements are appreciated, especially if they make logic less complex or they end up causing [codebeat](https://codebeat.co/) report a major (greater than .2) loss in code GPA.
 Other than that, follow the lint rules set up in the project, and make sure the git hooks run before [opening a Pull Request](https://github.com/jmcdo29/nest-commander/compare).
 Also, make sure if it's a new feature or a bug fix that a test is added to the integration tests.
+Lastly, please resolve any merge conflicts by [rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing).
+The easiest way to go about this is to use `git pull --rebase upstream main` where `upstream` is a remote set to `https://github.com/jmcdo29/nest-commander.git` or `git@github.com:jmcdo29/nest-commander.git` depending on if you use HTTPS or SSH with your git client.

 #### Adding a Changeset